MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/billing-hub.md

 >
 > The Billing hub forms and views are currently not customizable, but will be as the feature becomes generally available.

-## Create Project proforma invoices
+## Create proforma project invoices

 To use the Billing hub to create Project proforma invoices, follow these steps.